cockroachdb/docs/v21.2/node-shutdown.md

 - The `sql.defaults.idle_in_transaction_session_timeout` cluster setting, which controls the duration a session is permitted to idle in a transaction before the session is terminated (`0s` by default).
 - The `sql.defaults.statement_timeout` cluster setting, which controls the duration a query is permitted to run before it is canceled (`0s` by default).

-`server.shutdown.query_wait` defines the upper bound of the duration, meaning that node drain proceeds to the next step as soon as the last open transaction completes.
+`server.shutdown.query_wait` defines the upper bound of the duration, meaning that node drain proceeds to the next phase as soon as the last open transaction completes.

 {{site.data.alerts.callout_success}}
 If there are still open transactions on the draining node when the server closes its connections, you will encounter errors.
 Your application should handle these errors with a [connection retry loop](#connection-retry-loop).